San Antonio de Palé City

 Boat / Ferry: Occasional maritime connections exist between the mainland and Annobón but they are irregular and weather dependent.
 Most travellers rely on the limited scheduled flights when they operate; always confirm arrangements well ahead of travel.

-How to Get Around San Antonio de Palé #
+How to Get Around San Antonio de Palé#

-Where to Stay in San Antonio de Palé #
+Where to Stay in San Antonio de Palé#

-Where to Eat in San Antonio de Palé #
+Shopping in San Antonio de Palé#

-Nightlife in San Antonio de Palé #
+Nightlife in San Antonio de Palé#

 Nightlife is essentially non-existent beyond small guesthouse or community gatherings.
 Evenings are quiet and low-key on Annobón.